emmanueljs1/nbe/NbE.lagda.md

 ≤-trans (≤-ext pf₁) (≤-ext pf₂) = ≤-ext (≤-trans pf₁ (≤-ext pf₂))
 ```

 Finally, this relation can be made decidable.
-Its decidability in requires that
+Its decidability requires that
-equality between contexts (and by extension, type) also be decidable, though
+equality between contexts (and by extension, type) also be decidable; these
-these proofs are also left out in the rendering.
+proofs are also left out in the rendering.

 ```agda
 _≟Tp_ : ∀ (S T : Type) → Dec (S ≡ T)